Do you know your own strength? All too often we highlight our weaknesses and downplay our strengths.

 Acknowledge your strength.
-Give yourself credit for what you endured and learnt from.
+Give yourself credit for what you endured and learned from.

 Use your strengths to help others

 Don’t keep your talents and strengths to yourself.
 Help people with them.
-Volunteer or join an organisation where you can make a difference.
+Volunteer or join an organization where you can make a difference.

 Your strength in turn could offer support and hope to people in need.

 Take stock of what you have overcome